canonical/nginx-ingress-integrator-operator/docs/tutorial/getting-started.md

 ## What you'll do

-- Deploy the nginx-ingress-integrator charm
+- Deploy the `nginx-ingress-integrator` charm
 - Relate it to another charm
 - Inspect the ingress it creates.

-You'll then also look at changing that ingress via a juju configuration update.
+You'll then also look at changing that ingress via a Juju configuration update.

 ## Requirements

 You will need:

 * A laptop or desktop running Ubuntu (or you can use a VM).
-* [Juju and Microk8s](https://juju.is/docs/olm/microk8s) installed.
+* [Juju and MicroK8s](https://juju.is/docs/olm/microk8s) installed.
 Make sure the ingress add-on is enabled by running `microk8s enable ingress`.

 ## Deploy this charm